 - Retail – 84.51%

 Any size business can send cart abandonment emails using email marketing software to automate the process.
-Even simple emails from your browse abandonment and abandoned shopping cart campaigns or should generate an increase in revenue and improve the ROI from your paid ads.
+Even simple emails from your browse abandonment and abandoned shopping cart campaigns should help increase add to cart rates and improve the ROI from your paid ads.

 Cart abandonment email best practices

 We’ve highlighted a few key tips that will help you improve your abandoned cart email strategy and recover more sales.

 1. Set up an automated drip campaign

 One challenge email marketers face is working out how many emails they can include in a series.
 Too few emails and they get ignored, too many and your unsubscribe rate skyrockets.
 Klaviyo’s latest abandoned cart benchmark found that a single email resulted in the highest open rate.
 This email achieved, on average:

 - A click-through rate of 14.53%

 - Revenue per recipient of $10.75